 Along the Little Colorado River in Arizona’s White Mountains, tiny Greer is the kind of community where elk and deer outnumber human residents―the perfect place to hide out.

 Greer Lodge’s 11 rooms, all knotty pine and log walls, have luxe touches and fluffy beds that make you want to curl up and get cozy, but they’re blissfully free of TVs and phones.

-Hidden Hawaii: Way up at the northern point of the Big Island, past the fancy resorts everyone has heard of, there’s a lush and little-known area of former sugar towns.
-About a year ago, the Hawaii Island Retreat opened nine rooms in a green valley here.
+Way up at the northern point of the Big Island, past the fancy resorts everyone has heard of, there’s a lush and little-known area of former sugar towns.
+This is where the Hawaii Island Retreat opened nine rooms in a green valley.

-Now, its just-finished, solar-powered “yurt village” has put the hidden retreat firmly within reach for any budget.
+Now, it’s solar-powered “yurt village” has put the hidden retreat firmly within reach for any budget.
 Seven sturdy tent bungalows stand next to a saltwater swimming pool, spa, shower house, and organic garden.

 The famed beaches of the Kohala Coast are a half-hour away, but what almost no one seems to know (yet) is that there are enough waterfalls, breezy beaches, and seafood joints to keep a person content right here.

 Price: From $195 a night

 5. Warm-Up in a Snowy Mountain Cabin in Mammoth Lakes, CA